-Goodwill Industries of Houston has been empowering people to succeed in life since 1945.
-This Goodwill was established through the vision and inspiration of W.C.Morris, Sr. and the Rotary Club of Houston.
-In the beginning, Goodwill opened its barrier-free doors to “nine handicapped people and one able bodied person” at 201 San Jacinto Street (where the Court of Family Law building now stands).
+Goodwill Industries of Houston was founded in 1945.
+Goodwill Houston was established through the vision and inspiration of W.C.Morris, Sr. and the Rotary Club of Houston.
+Headed by Executive Director Dorothy Rice Ewell, Goodwill opened its barrier-free doors at 201 San Jacinto Street (where the Court of Family Law building now stands).